Andy97/DeepMLS/README.md

 From step 1, we have already gotten the watertight version of each model.
 Then, we utilize [OpenVDB](https://www.openvdb.org/) library to get the sdf values and gradients for training.
 For details, please refer to [here](vdb_tsdf).

-#### Update (2021-09-30): The script for generating training tfrecords is released, for details please see the [ReadMe.md](https://github.com/Andy97/DeepMLS/tree/master/scripts).
+#### Update (2021-09-30): The script for generating training tfrecords is released, for details please refer to [Readme.md](https://github.com/Andy97/DeepMLS/tree/master/scripts).

 ## Usage